Close Menu

 And perhaps that is his greatest achievement.
 Making audiences laugh while gently asking them to look inward.
 Making films that feel like conversations rather than conclusions.

-© 2026 Film Terrain.
-Unit of Fliksho Media LLP.
+Copyright © 2026 Fliksho Media LLP.
+All rights reserved.